WebAssembly/gc/proposals/gc/MVP-JS.md

-The distinction between the two kinds different reference subtype semantics is unfortunate, but the expectation is that practical uses will generate all these Type Definition objects as part of the usual JS boilerplate glue code and end users would simply interact objects that were either tuple-y or had property names as expected from the source language.
+The distinction between the two kinds different reference subtype semantics is unfortunate, but the expectation is that practical uses will generate all these Type Definition Objects as part of the usual JS boilerplate glue code and end users would simply interact with objects that were either tuple-y or had property names as expected from the source language.
 (For example, a WebAssembly-friendly Flow variant might use structural typing for [Tuple Types](https://flow.org/en/docs/types/tuples/) and nominal typing for [Class Types](https://flow.org/en/docs/types/classes/).